mattloose/RUscripts/README.md

 We highlight where the version of minKNOW used might impact results in the documentation below.

 *** You must have minKNOW installed on the windows machine you are running this code on.
-The version of Anaconda it comes with contains some of the required packages.
-These scripts will also run on Linux or OSX but at this time we provide no explicit documentation to support this.
+One python distribution is called Anaconda.
+ONT install Anaconda alongside minKNOW and this python version comes with some of the required packages for our scripts.
+Our scripts will also run on Linux or OSX but at this time we provide no explicit documentation to support this, however users confident with python and Unix should have no problems.

 # Python modules required for running read until using source code.

+thrift

+ws4py

 h5py